GorSharoyan/Cats.api/README.md

 # Task Aim

-Complete this tusk using React/React Router .\
+Completed this task using React/React Router .\
-Hope this UI better than i think it is :D :D .\
+Hope this UI is better than I think it is :D :D .\
-Thanks for thime dedicated !
+Thanks for the time dedicated !